clulab/processors/README.md

 + **Discourse parsing** - we include a complete RST parser; simply instantiate `CoreNLPProcessor` with `withDiscourse = true`.
 + **Biomedical tools** - we now include tools to process biomedical texts, which can be used under the same simple interface.
 We also offer event extraction tools for the biomedical domain.
 + **Rule-based event extraction** - we include Odin, an event extraction framework, which can be customized to various domains.
++ **Apache license** - our `CluProcessor` replicates most functionality of Stanford's CoreNLP (tokenization, POS tagging, dependency parsing, more soon!) under the more permissive Apache license.

 # How to compile the source code